MeowSky49887/Window-Desktop/README.md

 window-desktop
 ================

-> Node module that allows you to attach a window as wallpaper in Windows.
+> Node module that allows you to attach a window as desktop's wallpaper or desktops's icons in Windows.

 *This module only supports Windows (Tested on Windows 10)*